UAlberta-CMPUT401/course-docs/docs/course-outline.md

 ### Team Project (70% total)

 Your team will deliver the project through an evolutionary process in **five** sprints.
-All project deliverables will be submitted through the project repository and must be available for inspection by the TAs **by 8 pm two days before the sprint demo** (for example, if your sprint demo is on Monday, you must submit a release on Saturday, no later than 8 pm).
+All project deliverables will be submitted through the project repository and must be available for inspection by the TAs **by 8 pm two days before the sprint demo** (for example, if your sprint demo is on Wednesday, you must submit a release on Monday, no later than 8 pm).
 Make sure that your release is on GitHub before 8 pm, there will be a penalty for late submissions (the late submission policy is outlined in the Sprint Rubrics document).
 The team is marked as a whole (left section in the table below), i.e. each team member receives equal marks.

 **We may retroactively update your sprint marks based on your _contribution factor_.** It means that your sprint scores may get either higher or lower.
 The coefficients depend on: